javicacheiro/pyspark_course/supplementary/elasticsearch/exercises/installing_opensearch_kibana_and_logstash_cluster-mode.md

 ```

 ## Kibana
-Once elasticsearch has started you can run kibana:
+Once elasticsearch has started you can run kibana.

+You will have to edit the `run_kibana-opensearch_version.sh` to point to the right opensearch instance addresses:
 ```
 clush -l cesgaxuser -bw kibana --copy openstack/run_kibana-opensearch_version.sh --dest /home/cesgaxuser clush -l cesgaxuser -bw kibana sudo /home/cesgaxuser/run_kibana-opensearch_version.sh